Golden, Texas: Sweet Potato Festival

 Every fourth Saturday in October since 1982, the town hosts a Sweet Potato Festival.
 This celebration has been featured twice on The Oprah Winfrey Show.

+Geography

+Golden is located at the intersection of FM 1799 and 779 off U.S. Highway 69, 4 mi northwest of Mineola, 5 mi southeast of Alba, 33 mi northwest of Tyler, and 80 mi east of Dallas in the southwestern section of Wood County.

 Education

+The Friendship School was established around 1880 and may have previously been part of a community of the same name.
+The Golden School District reported 232 students in 11 grades by 1932.
+It continued to operate in 1988.

 Public education in the community of Golden is provided by the Alba-Golden Independent School District.